Upstander Academy Logo

 Get Upstander Academy updates

-Interested in future Upstander Academies?
+Interested in the next Upstander Academy?
 Sign up below to stay up to date on application openings, screenings, workshops, and other new events and resources!

 By submitting this form, you are granting: Upstander Project http://upstanderproject.org permission to email you.
 You may unsubscribe via the link found at the bottom of every email.
 (See our Email Privacy Policy for details.)
 Emails are serviced by Constant Contact.